RCantu92/decentralized_lottery/README.md

 ## Built With

 * [Solidity, v.4.17.0](https://solidity.readthedocs.io/en/v0.4.17/) - Smart Contract programming language used.
+* [Path](https://nodejs.org/api/path.html) - Module that provides ability for working with file and directory paths.
+* [File System](https://nodejs.org/api/fs.html) - Module that provides an API for interacting with the file system.
+* [solc](https://github.com/ethereum/solc-js) - Module for compiling the Solidity programming language.
+* [Infura](https://infura.io/) - API used to access the Ethereum and IPFS networks.
+* [truffle-hdwallet-provider](https://github.com/trufflesuite/truffle-hdwallet-provider) - HD Wallet-enabled Web3 provider.
+Used to sign transactions for addresses derived from a 12-word mnemonic.
 * [Create React App](https://github.com/facebook/create-react-app) - Tool to build React apps.

 ## Authors